chelseapower/chelseapower.github.io/_posts/2019-11-10-module_3_project.markdown

 ---

+For my Module 3 project, I spent over a week before I landed on using a Spotify dataset to build a deep neural network and predict whether a song would be played or not played/skipped.
+My biggest challenge for two different project topics of interest was finding an appropriate dataset.

+My first choice was using the [Barcelona](https://www.kaggle.com/xvivancos/barcelona-data-sets) dataset from Kaggle to determine how if you would have an accident based on your neighborhood.
+Unfortunately, this dataset didn’t have enough continuous features and/or the minimum amount of rows (50,000).
+The second dataset I was excited about (also from Kaggle) was about accidents in [France](https://www.kaggle.com/ahmedlahlou/accidents-in-france-from-2005-to-2016#places.csv) but I had the same issue where it didn’t have enough continuous features.

+So back to the project dataset I ended up working on as my Machine Learning Classification project.

-For a Machine Learning Classification project, I used 2018 Spotify user streaming session and track information.
-This project required merging two CSV files, closely analyzing the feature set and reducing the amount of features from 51 to 33 to determine if a track will be played or skipped using the predictor variable **not_skipped**.
+The 2018 Spotify user streaming session and track information required merging two CSV files, closely analyzing the feature set and reducing the amount of features from 51 to 33 to determine if a track will be played or skipped using the predictor variable **not_skipped**.

 ## Observe

-I read in each of the Spotify CSV files, renamed and reordered columns so they could be merged with an inner join in a single dataset with 167,880 rows and 50 columns.
+I read in each of the Spotify CSV files, renamed and reordered columns so they could be merged with an inner join into a single dataset with 167,880 rows and 50 columns.

 ![MergeCSV](https://drive.google.com/uc?export=view&id=1bEB9XnyLGFeZiY2IkhGfqsuOsMY1pQP5)

-Based on the [documentation](https://developer.spotify.com/documentation/web-api/reference/object-model/) provided by Spotify I was able to quickly identify 16 unnecessary / categorical features.
+Based on the [documentation](https://developer.spotify.com/documentation/web-api/reference/object-model/) provided by Spotify, I was able to quickly identify 16 unnecessary / categorical features.

 ## Scrub